 Internet Governance Forum

-The 14th edition of the Internet Governance Forum (IGF), the United Nations’ most significant multistakeholder platform for discussing internet governance, is taking place in Berlin from 25 to 29 November.
-These are APC's priorities for IGF 2019.
+The annual Internet Governance Forum, the United Nations’ most significant multistakeholder platform for discussing internet governance, is taking place from 2 to 17 November remotely.
+Here are some highlights on the participation of APC and its members.

 APC’s view is that global digital cooperation should aim to improve and democratise the governance of the internet at all levels, not only to establish more equitable influence for and among sovereign states, acknowledging that multilateralism and multistakeholderism are mutually reinforcing.

 The global Internet Governance Forum (IGF) begins its fifteenth outing this week – but it’s an IGF the like we haven’t previously seen.
 Thanks to COVID-19, it’s online and it’s spread over two weeks.

 Companies should use international human rights law as the authoritative global standard for ensuring freedom of expression and other rights on their platforms, not the varying laws of states or their own private interests.
 In this document, APC explains why, where and how we work on this issue.

 The Association for Progressive Communications (APC) is mobilising for the 15th annual Internet Governance Forum (IGF), which this year will take place remotely.
 We will be participating in activities from 2 to 17 November 2020.

 The 15th edition of the Internet Governance Forum (IGF), the United Nations’ most significant multistakeholder platform for discussing internet governance, is taking place virtually from 9 to 17 November 2020, with pre-sessions from 3 to 6 November.
 These are APC's priorities for this year's IGF.

 “In the last quarter of a century the internet has changed the world.
 New digital technologies are accelerating change and will transform the future.”
 That’s received wisdom in the digital community – and business and politics as well.